rosemash/luape/README.md

 After a successful build, the resulting executable should have the same behavior as the one currently available on the releases page.
 It is recommended to test all flags to make sure.

-# What is the purpose of it?
+# What is the purpose of luape?

 I wanted to be able to easily package standalone Lua scripts as zero-dependency executable files without following complicated steps.
 While I came across projects that met some of these requirements (such as luastatic), nothing was completely satisfying.
 In particular, I didn't like the requirement to collect dependencies and compile the executable using a C compiler.